 Conclusion

 That’s all about today’s session.
-And these are the ways to open an embedded file in Excel.
+These are the ways to open an embedded file in Excel.
 We strongly believe this article would be highly beneficial for you.
-Don’t forget to share your thoughts and queries in the comments section and explore our website ExcelDemy, a one-stop Excel solution provider.
+Don’t forget to share your thoughts and queries in the comments section.